thirumalaivm/franklin-assets-selector-fork/blocks/secure-assets/README.md

 ### Section Metadata Semantics

 * `Placeholder Image` : Set any public image reference or base64 encoded image.
-* `Include principal form` : Use this to include/exclude the default user input form for user principal.
-(Default : false)
 * `Scan Full Page` : Use this to scan the full page instead of just the block markup to identify and act upon secure assets.
 (Default : false)

 ## Knowledge Base